-The order to cease and desist pertains to the product and packaging (including every aspect of the presentation packaging) shall normally be executed within 120 days of the Jury's decision, on the understanding that the advertiser shall take steps to comply with the order as promptly as possible.
-Products placed on the market by the advertiser prior to this deadline may be sold while stocks last.
+The order to cease and desist pertaining to the product and packaging (including every aspect of the presentation packaging) and the product display unit shall normally be executed within 120 days of the Jury's decision, on the understanding that the advertiser shall take steps to comply with the order as promptly as possible.
+Products and display units placed on the market by the advertiser prior to this deadline may be sold while stocks last.